 How quickly do you deliver the finished photographs?

-This varies depending on the time of year but it’s usually around 6 weeks during the summer months.
-I will share one or two highlights within a week or two.
+This varies depending on the time of year but it’s usually around 8 weeks during the summer months.
+I will share some highlights within a week or two.

 How are the photographs delivered?

 You will receive a link to an online gallery from which you can download your images (at no cost to you).
 Anyone you share the link with can also order additional print products directly via a third party so please share it with your family and friends.

 Your gallery will remain online for 3 months after the delivery date.
 (A USB backup can be ordered on request)

 Books are available as add-ons to any wedding collection and can be purchased up to six months after the wedding date.

 The usual process is for the couple to provide me with a list of their favourite shots to be included (anywhere between 15 and 60 for a 30 page book).
 I will then mockup a design and you will get an opportunity to make a few tweaks.
 (Three sets of revisions maximum).